matuteana/uned-sdn-dev-vm/scripts/vm_files/Desktop/Yang_and_RESTCONF.md

 top, and then, in the import dialog, click on the "Choose Files" button to navigate to that directory and open that file.

-The import collection will be displayed on the left of the Postman UI window.
+The imported collection will be displayed on the left of the Postman UI window.
 You should select the "mount iosxrv-1" item from the list shown, and it will be displayed in the middle panel of the UI.